sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

 We will have to change some settings in virtualbox using VBoxManage

+It is important that you chose a port number larger than 1024 for host since administrative right is required by virtualbox to listen for ports below 1024 (here we choose 2222).
+Also note that using port 22 will only result in looping back into your own system.

 In you host operating systems terminal (Linux terminal) type,

     VBoxManage modifyvm "minix" --natpf1 "guestssh,tcp,,2222,,22"

-It is important that you chose a port number larger than 1024 for host since administrative right is required by virtualbox to listen for ports below 1024 (here we choose 2222).
-Also please dont use port 22 for host since it will only end up in loop back.

 ###Installing openssh in MINIX

 Restart your virtualBox application.
 Boot into minix and install openssh.

+**Method 1, using pkgin and internet ftp access required**

 You can install openssh using pkgin